ardakarayel/Arda_Karayel/README.md

 # Project Overview

-This project aims to analyze the relationship between a country's education level and its happiness index to determine whether higher education levels contribute to greater happiness.
-Using data science techniques, we will investigate whether investment in education correlates with increased life satisfaction.
-By comparing education-related metrics (literacy rate, average years of schooling, tertiary education enrollment) with happiness scores, this study seeks to uncover patterns and key influencing factors.
+This project aims to analyze the relationship between a country’s education level, environmental quality, and its happiness index.
+The goal is to determine whether higher education levels and better environmental conditions contribute to greater happiness.
+Using data science techniques, we investigate whether investment in education and improvements in environmental factors—such as forest coverage and air pollution—correlate with increased life satisfaction.
+By comparing education-related metrics (literacy rate, tertiary education enrollment) and environmental indicators (forest area, air pollution) with happiness scores, the study seeks to uncover patterns and key influencing factors.

 # Motivation

-Education is often linked to economic prosperity, but its connection to happiness is less explored.
-This study can provide insights into how learning contributes to life satisfaction.
-If a strong correlation is found, governments and policymakers may prioritize education as a key factor for holistic societal development.
-Additionally, this project provides an opportunity to apply data science skills in real-world analysis, improving statistical and analytical expertise.
+Investigate the relationship between education, environmental quality, and happiness.

+Explore whether countries with higher tertiary education enrollment and cleaner environments report higher happiness scores.

+Compare the influence of educational variables (literacy rate, tertiary enrollment) and environmental factors (forest area, air pollution) on happiness.

+Apply statistical and machine learning methods to identify patterns and correlations among education, environment, and well-being.

 # Objectives